Random vibration

-In mechanical engineering, random vibration is motion which is non-deterministic, meaning that future behavior cannot be precisely predicted.
+In mechanical engineering, random vibration is vibration motion which does not repeat exactly after a certain period of time.
+It is non-deterministic, meaning that the exact behavior at a future point in time cannot be predicted, but general trends and statistical properties can be known.
 The randomness is a characteristic of the excitation or input, not the mode shapes or natural frequencies.
 Some common examples include an automobile riding on a rough road, wave height on the water, or the load induced on an airplane wing during flight.
 Structural response to random vibration is usually treated using statistical or probabilistic approaches.
 Mathematically, random vibration is characterized as an ergodic and stationary process.

-A measurement of the acceleration spectral density (ASD) is the usual way to specify random vibration.
+The acceleration spectral density (ASD) or power spectral density (PSD) are the usual ways to specify random vibrations.
 The root mean square acceleration (Grms) is the square root of the area under the ASD curve in the frequency domain.
-The Grms value is typically used to express the overall energy of a particular random vibration event and is a statistical value used in mechanical engineering for structural design and analysis purposes.
+The Grms value is typically used to express the overall energy of a particular random vibration and is a statistical value used in mechanical engineering for structural design and analysis.

-While the term power spectral density (PSD) is commonly used to specify a random vibration event, ASD is more appropriate when acceleration is being measured and used in structural analysis and testing.

-Crandall is uniformly considered as the father of random vibrations (see also books by Bolotin, Elishakoff et al.).
-The dramatic effect of often neglected cross-correlations is elucidated in the monograph by Elishakoff.